vtaits/url-search-utils/README.md

 `config` is an object with keys is get-params names and values is one of:

- - `'number'` for numeric params
+ - `'number'` for numeric params.
- - `'array-of-strings'` for arrays of strings
+ - `'array-of-strings'` for arrays of strings.
- - `'array-of-numbers'` for arrays of numbers
+ - `'array-of-numbers'` for arrays of numbers.
- - `'exclude'` for exclude param from result
+ - `'exclude'` for exclude param from result.
- - `function(value, accumulator = initialValue) {...}` where value is current value of found get-param and accumulator is value from previous function call if param with current name occurs several times (`undefined` by default)
+ - `function(value, accumulator = initialValue) {...}` where value is current value of found get-param and accumulator is value from previous function call if param with current name occurs several times (`undefined` by default).

 For example: